OrderX8/OrderX8/README.md

 # OrderX

 Hello!
-I'm OrderX, a programmer who likes to make games and 3D models for fun.
+I'm OrderX, a programmer who likes to make games and 3D animations/models for fun.

 ## Current Projects